usecapy/capy/README.md

 <img src="docs/images/capybara.jpeg">
 <hr>

-**✨ Blazingly fast web apps without template, using your favorite Python frameworks (like Flask or Django).**
+**✨ Write stunning mobile+desktop apps in Python.**

 ***In closed beta, join source-access waitlist: https://docs.google.com/forms/d/1rck6wvNUfwbMTl8aM9jSb7G5Poh7nQBWnObDX0-yq-Q

 </div>

 ## ⚡️ 1.
-Optimized for SEO

-Pages created with Capy loads instantly.
-Capy reactive but only renders dynamic content when necessary, improving SEO significantly unlike its React counterparts.
+Works on your existing UI frameworks

+Capy is *not* a new UI framework for writing apps; it is a Python library for a unified API.
+Whether you are working with SwiftUI for iOS or XML for Android, start replacing small cmoponents using Capy today!

 ## ⚡️ 2.
-30+ stunning, accessibile components
+30+ stunning, accessible components

 Capy offers 30+ commonly used components that are stunning and accessible.
-Build a complex apps with just a few lines of code
+Build a complex apps with fewest lines of code.

 ## 🥳 3.
 Built for developers

-Capy is completely hackable.
-If you can write it with React or HTML, you can build it in Capy in Python.
+Capy is completely hackable and open-source.
+If you can write it with SwiftUI, UIKit, Jetpack Compose, Fluter, or XML, you can build it in Capy in Python!

+## ⚡️ 4.
+Insanely performant

+Capy is powered by platform-native code, and allows you to write super performant apps.
+For example apps written with Capy is runs significantly faster than React-Native.

 ## 🫧 Example